What is Cervical Mucus?

 A woman should use one sheet per menstrual cycle to be able to understand her own ovulatory pattern and estimate ovulation more precisely.
 A number of ovulation predictors, such as ovulation trackers or monitors, enable women to input their observations and keep track of the changes in a convenient way.

 Besides cervical mucus, a woman can also observe other common vaginal discharges, such as arousal fluid or seminal fluid, both of which are associated with sexual stimulation and intercourse, not a menstrual cycle.
-So, it is especially important to be diligent about checking one's cervical mucus to differentiate between them and ensure that the observations a woman records are accurate.
+Vaginal discharge that is persistent, has an odor, distinct color, or comes with other symptoms, such as itchiness and burning, should be brought to a doctor's attention to rule out other causes.
+As such, it is especially important to be diligent about checking one's vaginal discharge and ensure that the observations a woman records are accurate.

 This effective way of estimating ovulation is straightforward, easy, and does not require a purchase of any additional tools.
 Once a woman becomes comfortable in predicting when she ovulates, other ovulation tests, such as ovulation test kits or microscopes, can confirm that her predictions are valid and that she is, in fact, in her most fertile days.